litebulb/ProjectEdison/documents/Deployment Guide.md

 **Parameters for Basic Solution**:

-If you want to deploy the **Basic Solution** you must enter the values for below parameters.
+For **Basic Solution** deployment we need to provide the values for below parameters.

-For **basic solution**, select the geo-paired region for your template deployment and choose the values of **OMS Workspace Region, App Insights Location** or keep the default values as it is.
+Select the geo-paired region for template deployment and choose the values of **OMS Workspace Region, App Insights Location** or keep the default values as it is.
 It is not necessary to choose **High availability region of App Insights Location Dr**.

 ![alt text](https://github.com/sysgain/Iot-ProjectEdison/blob/master/documents/Images/d64.png)